DAVID E CATTERMOLE

 For seven-year old Valentine Norton, it was the night that his constant and unchanging world ended.
 Valentine finds himself at boarding school far from the shelter of home, with its new world where nothing is safe, nothing is permanent.
 It is a world with no place for the little boy that was frightened by the storm that night, it is a world in which Valentine must learn to survive, to fight and to grow quickly.
 It is also a world of promise and friendship, a world that introduces Valentine to his mentor and teacher, Doctor Arnav Bhattathiri, and awakens him to his Dhama: to heal and to care.

-I have always been fascinated by the 'wise old man' archetype.
+To tell this story, I am turning to the 'wise old man' archetype that has always fascinated me.
 The figure that appears in ancient sagas, mythology, literature and in popular culture to this day.
-From Merlin advising Arthur, to the magi and sages of so many stories, to the deep inner calm of Hemmingway's Old Man to Yoda and Gandalf.
+From Merlin advising Arthur, to the magi and sages of so many stories, to the deep inner calm of Hemmingway's Old Man to Yoda and Gandalf .
 He even appears in my own work without the conscious intent to create him; in ‘Dog Child’ he is a young man with an old soul.

-This fascination led me to asking who this man was and wanting to write his story, from youth, perhaps a wayward one, to sagehood, or an old rogue with his flaws and history.
+This fascination has led me to ask who this man is?
+How he came to be?
+And wanting to write his story, from youth, perhaps a wayward one, to sagehood, or an old rogue with his flaws and history.

 It was when a very good friend told me about the Hindu Ashram system, the four phases of life, as we climbed some Welsh hills that I finally found the structure I wanted, following him through student, householder, retired and final phases of life.
-Thanks to Will for the walking and the insights.
+Thanks to Will for the walking, the insights and the lens through which I can tell story of the precious lands amid our changing climate.

 400 Miles (in my Dad's boots) is the story of a young man’s attempt to heal himself by stepping out into a struggling world of hardship and hunger from which he has been sheltered.